-Part I Year 3 will have year-end written examination for 5 theory modules & 3 modules with 100% coursework.
-Students who have passed the Eligibility Test will be allowed to sit the Written Examination.
+Part I Year 3 will have a written examination for 8 theory modules at the end of the 2nd Term.
+Students who have passed the Eligibility Test 1 will be allowed to sit the Written Examination.

-Part II Written Examinations will be conducted at the end of each academic session in Part II Year 1 & 2 as a cumulative process.
+Part II Written Examinations will be conducted at the end of each academic session of PII Year 1 and PII Year 2 as a cumulative process.
 There will be no Written Examinations in Part II Year 3.

-5.5 RE -SIT EXAMINATION
+5.5 RE-SIT EXAMINATION

-The Re-sit Examination is conducted only for Part I - Year 2 students in order to enable them to pass referred subject modules before sitting the Part I Examination.
+The Re-sit Examination is conducted only for Part I - Year 2 students in order to enable them to pass referred subject modules in order to continue studies in PI Year 3.

-For more information on the Examination procedures, please refer the 'CSA Examinations Procedures Handbook'.
+For more information on the Examination procedures, please refer the 'CSA Examinations Procedures Handbook' (EPH).